-The Quick-2 multimedia tutorial is a Macromedia Flash movie.
+The Quick-2 multimedia tutorial is an Adobe Flash movie.
 In order to view the movie, you must have the Flash Player installed on your local machine.
 Your system must also meet some minimum specifications in order to optimally run the movie.
 The necessary requirements and suggested specifications are outlined below.
 Click on the links for more detailed information.

 Minimum Requirements and Specifications